 Be sure to save all your peels and cores for your compost pile and your animals.

-I grabbed a paper towel and laid the apples out on it.
+I grabbed a paper towel and laid the sliced apples out on it.

 Pat dry the apples to remove access juice.

 Get your Ninja Foodi ready.
-Mi e came with this rack which is perfect for drying more apples.
+Mine came with this rack, which is perfect for drying more apples.
 If you have a Foodi, you know it is on the small side of specific meals.
 The stand gives you extra space.

-The last thing I did was sprinkle cinnamon on the top apples.
+The last thing I did was sprinkle cinnamon on sliced apples.
 I love the Saigon Organic Cinnamon from BJs.
-For $4.99, you can’t beat the price.
+You can’t beat the price.

-This was my first time doing it in the Ninja Foodi, so I made sure to leave room between the apple slices.
+This was my first time doing it in the Ninja Foodi, so I left room between the apple slices.

 More Ninja Foodi Stuff: